ladybug-tools/hb-energy-primer/text/components/Ground.md

 Honeybee Rooms to be converted into ground objects.
 * ##### soil_constr
 An OpaqueConstruction that reflects the soil type of the ground.
 This can also be text for a construction to be looked up in the opaque construction library.
 If a multi-layered construction is input, the multiple layers will only be used for the roof Face of the Room and all other Faces will get a construction with the inner-most layer assigned.
 Some common types of soil constructions contained in the default honeybee standards library are listed below.
 (Default: Concrete Pavement).
-Dry Sand Dry Dust Moist Soil Mud Concrete Pavement Asphalt Pavement Solid Rock
+Grassy Lawn Dry Sand Dry Dust Moist Soil Mud Concrete Pavement Asphalt Pavement Solid Rock

 #### Outputs
 * ##### rooms